jhonatantm9/final-task-fundamentals-wdio/README.md

 - Enter password as secret sauce.
 - Click on Login and validate the title “Swag Labs” in the dashboard.

-The task also stated to use *XPath* selectors and a data provider.
+**The task also stated to use *XPath* selectors and a data provider.**

 ## Tools

-This testing automation project was made in Javascript using the following tools/libraries:
+This project was made in Javascript using the following tools/libraries:

 - WebdriverIO (v9.16.1)
 - Cucumber plugin (v9.16.0)